-I enjoy reading, binge-watching Korean shows 😊 and period dramas.
-Of late I have taken up strolling around the beautiful parks of Dublin with my Dog Mr Theo and playing Sherlock Holmes in co-discovering the little nooks and corners of the city and its secret lanes (shortcuts).
+Eying: I enjoy reading, and binge-watching Korean shows 😊 and period dramas.
+Of late, I have taken up strolling around the beautiful parks of Dublin with my Dog Mr Theo and playing Sherlock Holmes in co-discovering the little nooks and corners of the city and its secret lanes (shortcuts).
 Such a Joy I tell you!

 I was the worst baker whilst learning to bake, rather the likes who would enjoy having that nice slice of cake effortlessly baked by my much-talented baker of a sister (Editor’s note: Achum’s Cake, Kohima – is indeed one of the finest bakers in Nagaland.
 Highly recommend).

 However, one fine day just as I was about to relish a heavenly piece of cake – I recall my late father telling me, “Eying! everything is to each her/ his own, don’t take the present for granted, you are not going to have your sister bake for you forever. ” For some reason this really struck me and that’s when I started learning the basics of baking from my sister.

 Share some interesting discoveries about local food cultures around the world – as you’ve encountered in your travels.